brennanfife/DOXA-ConsenSys/avoiding_common_attacks.md

 With denial of service, there could be pieces of code that causes our contract to become unusable.
 One is to know that we aren't looping in the contract, causing any unexpected revert.
 We can also use our fallback function (which is commented out as it is now automatically implemented in solidity 0.5.0) which will make sure we still have a running program, even if we call an incorrect function, specify the wrong parameters, etc.

 ## Additional Recommendations
-### Lock pragmas
-As pointed out on [SmartDec](https://tool.smartdec.net/), we should lock the pragma into the lastest release of Solidity
 ### Explicit with function and variable visibility
 We include visibility in our variables, most of which should be public in our case.